Tell me, does the following sound at all familiar? (Please say “yes” ’cause I’d hate to be the only one who feels this way!)

 So, if it feels like you’re carrying the weight of the world on your shoulders, let the simple act of thanksgiving lighten the load.
 Thanksgiving doesn’t sugar-coat life, rather it prepares our hearts to receive His grace; grace we need for the climb.
 How sweet to know there is a limitless supply!

-Wishing you renewed courage today and a cup that “runneth over” with thanksgiving.
+Praying we’ll experience renewed courage today and a cup that runneth over with thanksgiving.